tactica/package-audit/README.md

 simple-plist              1.3.0    1.3.1    2022-03-31   critical(1)          high    security vulnerability
 urijs                     1.19.7   1.19.11  2022-04-03   high(1) moderate(4)  high    security vulnerability

-Found a total of 18 node modules.
 10 vulnerable (61 vulnerabilities), 11 outdated, 7 deprecated.
+Found a total of 18 node packages.

 To get more information about the node module vulnerabilities run:
  > yarn audit
 ```

+## Continuous Integration

+This gem provides a return code of `0` to indicate success and `1` to indicate failure.
+It is specifically designed for seamless integration into continuous integration pipelines.

 ## Installation